Temple Health

-Temple Health also known as Temple University Health System is a non-profit academic healthcare network based in the Philadelphia, Pennsylvania, United States.
-The healthcare network serves Pennsylvania and its flagship hospital is Temple University Hospital, a safety net hospital, located in Philadelphia.
+Temple Health, also known as Temple University Health System, is a non-profit academic healthcare network based in Philadelphia, Pennsylvania.
+Its flagship hospital is Temple University Hospital, a safety net hospital, located in Philadelphia.
 Research activities are carried out by the affiliates of Temple University Health System and the Lewis Katz School of Medicine at Temple University.

 Locations

 Temple Health operates the following hospitals: